EJ Moreno with a selection of forgotten video game movies…

 We all remember plenty of bad video game movies: Street Fighter, Super Mario Bros., House of the Dead, and almost every Resident Evil comes to mind.
 But if you venture back deeper into the catalog of video game movies, you’ll find some of the most bizarre groupings of films you’ll find anywhere.

 With The Super Mario Bros.
-Movie smashing through the ceiling of video game movie adaptations with $1.35 billion at the box office this year, now seems the perfect time to revisit some of the forgotten video game adaptations that came before.
+Movie smashing through the ceiling of video game movie adaptations with $1.35 billion at the box office this year and Five Nights at Freddy’s now in cinemas, now seems the perfect time to revisit some of the forgotten video game adaptations that came before.
 For this list, we’re examining seven video game movies forgotten in history…

 Surprisingly, Postal is only one of two Uwe Boll films on this list.
 The name is synonymous with terrible video game movies; this is another perfect example.
 What makes this different than other entries included is this actually works as a good translation from game to movie; we get the essence of the chaotic game ideally with the frantic camera work and signature awful Boll editing.

 With that being said, Postal is far from an enjoyable experience.
 This film is purely gross-out gags and shock moments just for the lazy giggles.
 Part of me wants to compare this to the low-budget stylings of a John Waters film, but even those feel like they have a more decisive direction.
 It is easily the most cult classic of all of Boll’s films and helps make Postal one of the few on the list worth watching for its sheer WTF value.